mndrix/prolog_library_ideas/examples.md

     asserta(more_precise_than(T1,T2) :- !).
 ```

+`more_precise_than/2` gives us a partial order.
+By using a [topological sort](http://en.wikipedia.org/wiki/Topological_sorting) we can pick some types as the most precise.

 ### type_value/2

 The predicates `error:has_type/2` and `quickcheck:arbitrary/2` suggest a more general relation: `type_value/2`.
 It would have the following modes: